 Before joining CBS News, Duncan spent three years at KYW, the CBS-owned TV station in Philadelphia.
 At KYW, she earned first place from the Associated Press for a series of reports on disabled adults who were held captive in a Social Security scam.
 Duncan also covered Hurricane Irene in 2011 and Superstorm Sandy in 2012.

-Before that, Duncan was a reporter for WIVB (CBS) in Buffalo, New York, from 2007 to 2010.
+Before that, Duncan was a reporter for WIVB (CBS) in Buffalo, N.Y., from 2007 to 2010.
 While there, she received a local Emmy Award in the best morning show category for her winter storm coverage in 2008.
-In 2009, she was one of first reporters at the scene of a plane crash near Buffalo that killed 50 people.
+In 2009, she was one of the first reporters at the scene of a plane crash near Buffalo that killed 50 people.
 Her coverage contributed to the station winning two national Edward M. Murrow Awards.
-She began her career in 2005 in nearby Elmira, New York, where she covered the search for Ralph "Bucky" Phillips -- the longest manhunt for a fugitive in state history.
+She began her career in 2005 in nearby Elmira, N.Y., where she covered the search for Ralph "Bucky" Phillips -- the longest manhunt for a fugitive in state history.
 Duncan received a New York State Broadcasters Association Award for Best Spot News Coverage in 2007.

 Duncan is a member of the National Association of Black Journalists and has volunteered with Big Brothers Big Sisters, the Boys and Girls Club and the Black Leadership Commission on AIDS.
 In her spare time, she enjoys running, reading and spending time with her family.